liudonghua123/composite-idclass/README.md

 @ManyToOne shows department entity has multiple employees and the fields that used to join those(Fields available in both entities).
-Insertable and updatable false because it’s not a responsibility of an employee to create and update Department.
+Insertable and updatable false because it's not a responsibility of an employee to create and update Department.

-Let’s see how id class looks like with composite key.
+Let's see how id class looks like with composite key.
 As below it only has key fields without any annotation.

 ```java